JstRelax/web-www-v2/content/security/_index.en.md

 {{< /callout >}}

 {{< callout type="error" >}}
-Destroy or corrupt, or attempt to destroy or corrupt, any data or information that does not belong to you
+Destroy or corrupt, or attempt to destroy or corrupt, any data or information that does not belong to you.
 {{< /callout >}}

 ## **In Scope**